 In the average case, if it's an arraignment and it's a misdemeanor or a felony, you usually should, if you have a private lawyer, be able to get out of there pretty quick – probably by 10:00 or 10:30.
-If you have the public defender on the other hand, they are sometimes very busy.
+On the other hand, if you have the public defender, on the other hand, they are sometimes swamped.

 They have a lot of stuff going on.
 Sometimes they're short-handed.
 So, under those circumstances, you can end up being in court for quite some time.
-So, it really just depends on the circumstances.
-When I do preliminary hearings in Department G in the San Fernando courthouse, a lot of times that can take the whole day as well because the prosecutors are waiting for their witnesses to get there.
+So, it just depends on the circumstances.
+For example, when I do preliminary hearings in Department G in the San Fernando courthouse, many times can take the whole day because the prosecutors are waiting for their witnesses to get there.

 They have to prepare.
-You would think they would prepare the case either the day before or early in the morning before the court starts but that's not what they do.
-They wait until all the witnesses get there and then depending on who arrives at what time, they start interviewing them then.
+You would think they would prepare the case the day before or early in the morning before the court starts, but that's not what they do.
+They wait until all the witnesses get there, and then depending on who arrives at what time, they start interviewing them then.

-Meanwhile, as a San Fernando criminal defense attorney, I'm coming in ready to go.
+Meanwhile, as a Los Angeles criminal defense attorney, I'm coming in ready to go.
 I've already reviewed everything.
 Got my questions together.
 Talked to my client.
-But the prosecutors aren't getting paid any extra money to get there early and be able to go on their San Fernando criminal cases.
+But the prosecutors aren't getting paid any extra money to get there early and go on their criminal cases.
 So, a preliminary hearing is another area where you can expect to be in the San Fernando courthouse for quite some time.

 Another area that takes some time is a jury trial.
-Because of court crowding in San Fernando, jury trials can take some time.
-Sometimes there're not enough courts open, so what they do is send it to a court but that judge will have his or her calendar for the day, so they won't even be able to start their jury trial until 10:30, and of course, they're going to take a lunch break from 12:00 to 1:45.
+Because of court crowding, jury trials can take some time.
+Sometimes there're not enough courts open, so what they do is send it to a court, but that judge will have their calendar for the day, so they won't even be able to start their jury trial until 10:30, and of course, they're going to take a lunch break from 12:00 to 1:45.

 I tell my clients all the time.
 I give them an idea of how quick we'll be out of there.
-Of course, I take little notes so that if I have a client that has to get to their job, I can get in there quick and basically tell the judge that I have to get out of there quick and we get the client out of there quickly.
+Of course, I take little notes so that if I have a client who has to get to their job, I can get in there quickly and tell the judge that I have to get out of there quickly, and we get the client out of there quickly.

-So, it really depends on what the court proceeding is in San Fernando as to how quick you're going to be able to get out of that courthouse as a defendant, who your attorney is – whether you have the public defender or a private attorney, and you also have to coordinate with your attorney.
+So, it depends on what the court proceeding is as to how quick you're going to be able to get out of that courthouse as a defendant, who your attorney is – whether you have the public defender or a private attorney.
+You also have to coordinate with your attorney.
 Let him know what's going on with you.
 Let him know why you have to get out of there.